-As a reader and a reviewer, I look for certain elements in a book, which compel me to rate it 5 stars.
-They are listed as follows –
+I am by no means a critical reader.
+All I want is a good story to make me forget the world.
+However, as a reader and a book reviewer, I do look for certain elements in a fiction book, which compel me to rate it 5 stars.
+I have listed the four most important ones below –